Ivy Kombo

-Ivy Kombo-Kasi is a Zimbabwean gospel music artist and lawyer based in the United Kingdom.
+Ivy Kombo (born 16 April 1975) is a Zimbabwean gospel music artist and lawyer based in the United Kingdom.
 She is also co-founder of Nguva Yakwana Gospel Show.

 Early life

 Kombo was born in 1975 in Harare, Zimbabwe, and grew up in Glen View 4 suburb.
-She did her secondary education at St Johns Chikwaka.
+She did her secondary education at St John's Chikwaka.
 She relocated to the United Kingdom in 2006.
 She studied LLB Law and LLM International Commercial Law at the University of Bedfordshire the MSC Project Management at University of Northampton.

 Career

-Ivy Kombo started singing when she was 10 years old in primary school and she composed her first song "Be Thou My Vision" at St Johns Chikwaka High School.
-The track was later included on the album Mufudzi Wangu which was released in 1994 as the debut album of the popular gospel music group; Ezekiel Guti Evangelical Association (EGEA) Gospel Train.
-The group was made of three members; Ivy Kombo, her twin sister Anne Kombo and Carol Mujokoro Chivengwa.
+Ivy Kombo started singing when she was 10 years old in primary school and she composed her first song "Be Thou My Vision" at St John's Chikwaka High School.
+The track was part of the popular album "Mufudzi Wangu", which was released in 1994 as the debut album of the popular gospel music group; Ezekiel Guti Evangelical Association (EGEA) Gospel Train.
+The group was made up of Ivy Kombo, her twin sister Anne Kombo and Carol Chivengwa Mujokoro.